 This 15,000 square metre palace ended up housing a library and was a meeting point for philosophers, musicians and all sorts of artists.
 Alas, these days were not to last that long as the papacy returned to Rome in 1403.

 Today this rather large palace is a UNESCO site and it is open to the public daily.
 A ticket covers the frescoes, bedrooms, chapels and more.

 18. Chateaux de Fontainebleau – France

-Fontainebleau was a home to the French Royal Family from 1137 to 1870.
+Fontainebleau was home to the French Royal Family from 1137 to 1870.
 Originally a medieval fortress, it was re-designed as a Renaissance palace.
-Louis XV and Louis XVI would spend autumns at Fontainebleau.
+Louis XV and Louis XVI would spend autumn at Fontainebleau.
 After the French Revolution, Napoleon found the palace empty and restored it.
 He spent his final days before his departure to Elba at Fontainebleau.

-Today your Fontainebleau ticket will cover chapels, galleries, guest apartments, Marie Antoinette’s bed, Napoleon’s throne and much more.
+Today your Fontainebleau ticket will cover chapels, galleries, guest apartments, Marie Antoinette’s bed, Napoleon’s throne, and much more.
 And don’t miss the stunning gardens.

 Fontainebleau is about 55kms from Paris.
 Trains leave from Gare de Lyon and only take about 40 minutes.

 19. Chateau de Chambord – Loire Valley, France